zjxxxxxxxxx/open-editor/README.md

 > Requires React version 15+.

-`open-editor` needs to be used with [`@babel/plugin-transform-react-jsx-source`](https://babeljs.io/docs/babel-plugin-transform-react-jsx-source), which It is a plug-in that obtains source code line and column information.
-Normally you don't need to pay attention to this thing because it is mainly built into the scaffolding tools.
-If you have issues with `open-editor` not being able to open source code, this would be a way to troubleshoot the issue.
+`open-editor` needs to be used with [`@babel/plugin-transform-react-jsx-source`](https://babeljs.io/docs/babel-plugin-transform-react-jsx-source), which is a plug-in for getting source code line and column information.
+Usually you don't have to pay attention to this thing because it is mainly built into the scaffolding tool.
+If you encounter the problem that `open-editor` cannot open the code editor, this will It will be a way to troubleshoot the problem.

 ### Vue

 > Requires Vue version 2+.

-`open-editor` needs to be used with [`unplugin-vue-source`](https://github.com/zjxxxxxxxxx/unplugin-vue-source), which is a plugin for getting source code line and column information , if this plug-in is missing, the source code file will only be opened in the editor, and there will be no way to accurately locate the rows and columns of the source code.
+`open-editor` needs to be used with [`unplugin-vue-source`](https://github.com/zjxxxxxxxxx/unplugin-vue-source), which is a plugin for getting source code line and column information , if this plug-in is missing, the source code file will only be opened in the code editor, but line and column cannot be located.

 ## Playgrounds